 The Company has insurance coverage for physical partial loss to its assets, employer's liability, automobile liability, commercial general liability, workers' compensation and insurance for other specific risks.
 The Company has also elected in some cases to accept a greater amount of risk through increased deductibles on certain insurance policies.
 As of December 31, 2023 and 2022, the workers' compensation and automobile liability policies required a deductible per occurrence of up to \$0.3 million and \$0.1 million, respectively.
 The Company establishes liabilities for the unpaid deductible portion of claims incurred based on estimates.
 As of December 31, 2023 and 2022, the workers' compensation and auto liability policies contained an aggregate stop loss of \$5.4 million.
 The Company establishes liabilities for the unpaid deductible portion of claims incurred relating to workers' compensation and auto liability based on estimates.
-As of December 31, 2023 and 2022, the workers' neuron of claims incurred relating to workers' compensation and auto liability based on estimates.
-As of December 31, 2023 and 2021, the workers' compensation and auto liability based on estimates.
-As of December 31, 2023 and 2022, the workers' compensation and auto liability based on estimates.
-As of December 31, 2023 and 2022, the workers' compensation and auto liability based on estimates.
+As of December 31, 2023 and 2022, the estimates.
+As of December 31, 2023 and 2022, the workers' compensation and auto liability policies contained an aggregate stop loss of \$5.4 million.
+The Company establishes liabilities for the unpaid deductible portion of claims incurred relating to workers' compensation and auto liability based on estimates.
 As of December 31, 2023 and 2022, accrued claims were \$1.3 million and \$1.5 million, respectively.